 - Guide to Getting Started on Local Procurement (International Finance Corporation)

-Procuring From SMEs in Local Communities: A Good Practice Guide for the Australian Mining, Oil and Gas Sectors
+Procuring from SMEs in Local Communities: A Good Practice Guide for the Australian Mining, Oil and Gas Sectors

-Maximising the Contributions of Local Enterprises to the Supply Chain of Oil, Gas & Mining Projects in Low Income Countries
+Maximizing the Contributions of Local Enterprises to the Supply Chain of Oil, Gas & Mining Projects in Low Income Countries

-This resource provides guidance on maximizing the involvement of local enterprises in the project supply chain for oil, gas and mining ...
+This resource provides guidance on maximizing the involvement of local enterprises in the project supply chain for oil, gas, and mining ...